Page Reviewed / Updated - March 12, 2020

 Eligibility for NC PCS is comprised of two components; a functional need for assistance and a financial need.

 The applicant must also be financially eligible for Medicaid.
 The eligibility requirements differ based on the age of the applicant.
-For those considered "aged, blind or disabled", income eligibility limits for NC (State Plan) Medicaid, as of 2019, are $1,041 per month for an individual.
-For a married couple with both spouses applying, the income limit is $1,409 per month.
+For those considered "aged, blind or disabled", income eligibility limits for NC (State Plan) Medicaid, as of April 2019 – March 2020, are $1,041 per month for an individual.
+However, beginning in April of 2020, the monthly income limit will increase to $1,063.
+For a married couple, the income limit is $1,409 / month until March 2020, and in April 2020, it will increase to $1,437 per month.
 In addition, there are asset (or resource) limits.
-For single applicants, the asset limit is set at $2,000, and for married couples with both spouses as applicants, the asset limit is $3,000.
+For single applicants, the asset limit is set at $2,000, and for married couples, the asset limit is $3,000.
 While this asset limit may seem relatively low, there are some higher end assets that are generally exempt or “non-countable”.
-For example, one motor vehicle, and one’s home, given the applicant or his or her spouse resides in it, and the value is at or under $585,000, is exempt.
+For example, one motor vehicle, and one’s home, given the applicant or his or her spouse resides in it, and the value is at or under $595,000, is exempt.
 Intent to return to one’s home to live also qualifies it for exemption.

 Those persons who are unsure if they qualify for NC Medicaid, should read about Medicaid planning.